Contributions Program: Privacy Research and Related Knowledge Translation Initiatives Funded by the OPC

 - a recipient is not entitled to the contribution, or

-- the amount of the contribution exceeds the amount to which the recipient is entitled,
+- the amount of the contribution exceeds the amount expended, or

-- require the recipient to repay all or part of the contribution forthwith to the Office, that amount being a debt due to Her Majesty the Queen in Right of Canada.
+the Commissioner may at her discretion withhold payment or a portion of the total amount awarded to the Recipient for the project, or require the Recipient to repay all or part of the advances or interim payments to the Office, those amounts being a debt due to Her Majesty the Queen in Right of Canada.

 Top of PageTable of Contents6.
 Language Policy